lithops-cloud/lithops/docs/source/storage_config/ibm_cos.md

 5. Click `View credentials` and copy the *apikey* value.

-6. Edit your lithops config file and add the following keys:
+6. Edit your Lithops config file and add the following keys:

     ```yaml
     lithops: